Powerball $1.817 billion Christmas Eve jackpot won by single ticket, in Arkansas

 Wednesday's drawing was the 47th in that jackpot run, a record for the most in a Powerball jackpot cycle, the game says.

+The $1.817 billion prize is second only to the $2.04 billion jackpot won in 2022 by a single ticket sold in Altadena, California, which was the largest in both Powerball and lottery history.

-To win the pot of gold, a ticket must match all five white balls and the red Powerball pulled during a drawing.
+To win the jackpot, a ticket must match all five white balls and the red Powerball pulled during a drawing.
 Single winners of the top prize can choose between a lump sum payment or a payout via an annuity of one immediate payment followed by 29 annual payments that increase by 5% each time.
 Both the lump sum and annuity total are before taxes.

-The odds of winning the jackpot are 1 in 292.2 million, according to Powerball.
+Other ticket-holders will also take home a tidy sum.
+Powerball says eight tickets in Tuesday night's drawing matched all five white balls for a "Match 5" prize of $1 million (the prize total varies in California); 114 tickets won $50,000 prizes and 31 tickets won $100,000.

 Tickets cost $2 each and are sold in 45 states, the District of Columbia, Puerto Rico and the U.S. Virgin Islands.
 Drawings take place every Monday, Wednesday and Saturday at 11 p.m.
 ET.